pattan9955/when-meet-bot/README.md

 A skeleton for the Telegram bot has been prepared with a connection to the Firebase Realtime Database that will be used to store the provided .ics files.
 Additional features will be made for the Telegram bot in future.

 Known Issues:
-1) Algorithm does not properly deal with overnight events in the filter() function.
-2) Parsing currently does not properly deal with recurring events
-3) Parsing currently does not properly deal with events with no specified end time
-4) Parsing currently ignores timezone information.
+1) Parsing currently ignores timezone information.
 May consider standardizing all timings to UTC or GMT +8 (Singapore) time.

 Todo:
 1) Implement find function for the Telegram bot.
 2) Implement help function for the Telegram bot.
 3) Implement uploading of .ics files for the Telegram bot.
-3) Deal with aforementioned issues, in particular issues #1 and #2.